Sears Is Fading, But Memories Of Its Mail-Order Homes Endure

 Retail Giant Sears Files For Bankruptcy

 In its first catalog in 1888, Sears sold watches and jewelry.
-The catalogs proved to be popular, and over time different products were added and tested — including actual houses.
+The catalogs proved to be popular, and over time different products were added and tested — including houses.

 The Sears Modern Homes catalog debuted in 1908, and it offered all the material and blueprints needed to build a house.
 The pieces that arrived in the mail were meant to fit together sort of like Legos, so buyers could build the houses themselves or hire contractors.